 HPPB's staff is either implementing or monitoring development projects.

-- Weather is warm through the year, bring clothing for hot weather and the outdoors as well as mosquito protection.
+Weather is warm throughout the year, bring clothing for hot weather and the outdoors as well as mosquito protection.

-- Consumption of drugs/alcohol and intimate/sexual relationships with community members are not allowed during the volunteer service.
+Consumption of drugs/alcohol and intimate/sexual relationships with community members is not allowed during the volunteer service.
 Non-compliance with these restrictions and lack of active participation in the project activities can lead to the termination of the volunteering agreement.